michelesr/thesis/src/mvaa.md

     $ docker rm container_id [container2_id ...]

-Container names or hashes can be used as id.
+Container names or hashes can be used as ID.
 With the `-f` parameter, the remotion of running containers can be forced.
-To remove all the container in the system:
+To remove all the stopped containers in the system:

-    $ docker rm -f $(docker ps -aq)
+    $ docker rm $(docker ps -aq)

-The `-q` option lists only the hash of the container, then these hashes are used to remove the container in the outer command.
-The installed image can be listed
+The `-q` parameter in the inner command lists the hashes of all the containers in the system, then their hashes are used as container ID for their remotion (running containers are ignored unless `-f` is provided).
+To lists the installed
-with:
+images:

     $ docker images